 Capable of a Wider Range of Tasks

 Multimodal AI systems can handle a wider range of tasks than unimodal ones.
 Depending on the specific model, they can convert text prompts into AI-generated images, explain what’s going on in a video in plain language, generate an audio clip based on a photo and much more.
-Meanwhile, unimodal systems are only ever capable of doing one of these tasks.
+Meanwhile, unimodal systems are only capable of working with one of these data types.

 Better Understanding of User Intent